普通视图

 The post New ILS Labs take shape at Drift 10 appeared first on Centre for Digital Humanities.

-DARIAH is seeking a new member for the DARIAH Joint Research Committee
+DARIAH is seeking two new members for the DARIAH Joint Research Committee

 DARIAH’s Joint Research Committee (JRC):

-• is one of the two operational bodies of DARIAH ERIC.
-It contributes to the alignment and strategic vision of DARIAH’s scientific and technical activities across the DARIAH network and advises the Board of Directors on these matters.
+- is one of the two operational bodies of DARIAH ERIC.
+It contributes to the alignment and strategic vision of DARIAH’s scientific and technical activities across the DARIAH network and to advise the Board of Directors on these matters.

 Members of the JRC engage in strategic tasks, are dedicated to community engagement, and hold operational responsibilities.
 More concretely, a JRC member:

-• Provides strategic advice to the Board οf Directors (BoD) throughout the year, including participation in the annual DARIAH Strategy Days.
+- Provides strategic advice to the BOD throughout the year, including participation in the annual DARIAH Strategy Days.

 The JRC meets about every 6 weeks, and at least once in a year face to face.